sairamchilaka/QR-code-component/README.md

 By building the solution I have learned how to use the flex-box and its various styling attributes.

 And I have also learned how to use attractive styling like colors, borders, etc.

+I have also learned some of the best ways to create the flex-box and it also helped to improve my skills.